Understanding Northern Ireland’s ‘Troubles’

 Some conflicts are so bitter and have gone on so long that both sides seek international help with peace talks—the idea being third-party negotiators have a better shot at getting sworn enemies to a middle ground.
-In the case of the Troubles, U.S. Senator George Mitchell served this role.
+In the case of the Troubles, U.S. Senator George Mitchell played that role.
 The resulting peace accord, the Good Friday Agreement, was signed on April 10, 1998.

 The peace agreement created the blueprint for Northern Ireland to set up its own government with authority over certain issues such as health and education and required power-sharing between pro-British and pro-Irish parties.
 The deal also included plans for the disarmament of Northern Ireland’s paramilitary groups, which counted tens of thousands of members at their peak.
 The violence that had terrorized the region for the better part of thirty years had mostly come to an end.

-Political Gridlock: In Northern Ireland, identity has a large role in determining not just your neighborhood, school, and friends but also the political party you support.
-Large numbers of Protestants vote pro-British (unionist) and Catholics vote pro-Irish (nationalist).
-Politicians play to these groups for votes.
-This creates political gridlock and hinders the government’s ability to solve critical problems.
+Political Gridlock: In Northern Ireland, identity largely determines not just your neighborhood, school, and friends but also the political party you support.
+Large numbers of Protestants vote pro-British (unionist); and Catholics vote pro-Irish (nationalist).
+Politicians play to those groups for votes, which creates political gridlock and hinders the government’s ability to solve critical problems.
 In 2017, for example, Northern Ireland’s opposing parties refused to compromise on several issues, resulting in the government’s collapse.
-This breakdown put off plans to revamp Northern Ireland’s struggling health-care system, characterized by long wait lists to see a doctor.
+That breakdown put off plans to revamp Northern Ireland’s struggling health-care system, characterized by long wait lists to see a doctor.

 The challenges Northern Ireland faces in the aftermath of its conflict are not unusual.
 Postconflict societies often struggle with weak government and divided populations.
 Fragile institutions and bitter hostility among communities present the risk that conflict will reignite.
-In this way, some conflicts do not ever completely cool down to peace but stay at a simmer, with the ever-present threat they will boil over into violence.
-In fact, more than half of civil conflicts from the early 2000s restarted within five years, and civil conflicts resolved through negotiations (rather than military victories) are the likeliest to begin again.
+Some conflicts do not ever completely cool down to peace but stay at a simmer, with the ever-present threat they will boil over into violence.
+In fact, more than half [PDF] of civil conflicts from the early 2000s restarted within five years, and civil conflicts resolved through negotiations (rather than military victories) are the likeliest to begin again.